Dragon School, Oxford

-Music-wise, the halls were silent of course on my look-around but the take up of music at the Dragon is incredibly high – 70% of children playing 2 or more instruments, usually schools are pretty boastful at 70% for a single instrument, so this is very unusual.
-Again I’ll feed back more on this in Spring 2021 when I can see it all in action but the school boasts over 60 music ensembles including choirs, rock bands and string quartets and clearly the school sees music as a strength it wants to consolidate further with its Performing Arts Centre.
+Music-wise, the take up of music at the Dragon is incredibly high – 70% of children playing two or more instruments, usually schools are pretty boastful at 70% for a single instrument, so this is very unusual.
+The school hosts over 60 music ensembles including choirs, rock bands and string quartets and clearly the school sees music as a strength it wants to consolidate further with its Performing Arts Centre.

 This is an area where the Dragon earns its bread and butter.
-A broadly non-selective school, it nonetheless manages to pings out children in all directions with scholarships to the top UK schools – this year 55 pupils have been handed out awards and scholarships to the likes of Eton, Winchester, Wycombe Abbey, Radley, Cheltenham Ladies College, St Edward’s Oxford, Harrow and Marlborough College.
+A broadly non-selective school, it nonetheless manages to pings out children in all directions with scholarships to the top UK schools – this year over 50 pupils have been handed out awards and scholarships to the likes of Eton, Winchester, Wycombe Abbey, Radley, Cheltenham Ladies College, St Edward’s Oxford, Harrow and Marlborough College.